robot56/represent.mcf.li/README.markdown

 ## TO DO

-- Option to force a refresh of a users Minecraft name
 - Page displaying all reputation given to a post
 - Page displaying all the reputation a user has given
 - Switch to a queue system (using redis) for processing posts and users?
+- A list of "top +repped topics"